stramek/GraphQLAndroidPlayground/README.md

 Example usage of Apollo library for Android using Github API.

 This is simple example how to use GraphQL in Android using
-- default callbacks
+- default callbacks,
-- RxJava2
+- rxJava2,
-- Coroutines
+- coroutines.

 ## Setup

-- Replace `YOUR_GITHUB_API_KEY` with your github API key
+- Replace `YOUR_GITHUB_API_KEY` with your github API key inside app `build.gradle`

 ## Additional info